Bokken: History

 Before the Meiji era, bokken were very likely manufactured by woodworkers not specialized in bokken manufacture.
-At the beginning of the 20th century bokken manufacture started more formally, mainly in Miyakonojō, a city on Kyushu Island.
-The last four remaining bokken workshops of Japan are still located in Miyakonojō.
+At the beginning of the 20th century, bokken manufacture started more formally, mainly in Miyakonojō, a city on Kyushu Island.
+The four remaining bokken workshops of Japan are located in Miyakonojō.

-Another notable spot where bokken were manufactured and sold as tourist souvenirs was Aizuwakamatsu; the resulting bokken were frequently inscribed with the markings of the Byakkotai, a youth battalion that committed mass suicide nearby during the Battle of Aizu.
-During the late Showa era in the 1970s and 80s, these suicides were romanticized as a bold and heroic act, and bokken marked with their emblem sold well.
+Another notable spot where bokken were manufactured and sold as tourist souvenirs was Aizuwakamatsu.
+The resulting bokken were frequently inscribed with the markings of the Byakkotai, a youth battalion that committed mass suicide nearby during the 1868 Battle of Aizu.
+During the late Showa era in the 1970s and 1980s, these suicides were romanticized as a bold and heroic act, and bokken marked with their emblem sold well.

-The "standard bokken", mostly used in Kendo, Iaido, and Aikido, was created by master Aramaki Yasuo in collaboration with the All Japan Kendo Federation in the 1950s and was the first standardized bokken ever created.
+The "standard bokken", mostly used in kendo, iaido, and aikido, was created by master Aramaki Yasuo, in collaboration with the All Japan Kendo Federation in the 1950s and was the first standardized bokken ever created.